paper-series/paper-series.github.io/pages/events/getting-job-in-academia-2023.md

 <div class="bio">
 <img class="headshot" src="{{ 'assets/img/committee-membs/zxwang.jpg' | relative_url }}" alt="Zixuan Wang's Potrait"/>

-<a target=_blank href="https://www.thenetadmin.net/">Zixuan Wang | PhD Candidate at UCSD, on academic job market this year</a><br>
+<a target=_blank href="https://www.thenetadmin.net/">Zixuan Wang | PhD Candidate at UCSD, on the academic job market this year</a><br>

 Zixuan Wang is a PhD candidate at UC San Diego, working with Jishen Zhao and Steven Swanson.
-He's research is on building scalable, secure, and easy-to-use systems, with current projects focusing on improving system security and scalability with emerging memory technologies.
-His industrial expertises are on trusted computation, with a focus on confidential virtual machine technologies.
+His research focuses on building scalable, secure, and easy-to-use systems.
+Currently, his projects center on enhancing system security and scalability using emerging memory technologies.
+His industrial expertise lies in trusted computation, specifically in confidential virtual machine technologies.

+Zixuan will host the panel discussion for this event.
+Please contact him with any concerns.

 </div>